 There have been proven instances of cheating in horse racing, as in any sport.

-Obviously, the fear of a horse racing being fixed is something punters are wary of, the last thing a horse racing fan is going to want to do is to place a bet on a race, which already has a planned outcome.
+The fear of a horse race being fixed is something punters are wary of; the last thing a horse racing fan wants to do is place a bet on a race that already has a predetermined outcome.

 All races are reviewed by on course stewards and above that, the main regulatory board – either the BHA or IHA in Britin and Ireland – if they see anything suspicious the relevant persons are called in immediately and action taken.

-Thankfully, these cases are either few and far between or are immediately handled and remedied.
+Thankfully, these cases are either rare or handled and remedied immediately.

 What is a Fixed Race?

-As you might imagine, a horse race considered ‘a fix’ is one where there are plans in place to ensure a specific jockey and horse wins or deliberately loses.
+As you might imagine, a horse race considered ‘a fix’ is one where there are plans in place to ensure a specific jockey and horse win or deliberately lose.

-A person, or persons, will attempt to fix a race normally to gain financially from the scenario, more often than not through either backing horses to win or laying horses to lose.
-Often strange betting patterns or odd patterns will happen around a fixed race.
+A person, or persons, will attempt to fix a race, usually to gain financially from the scenario, more often than not through either backing horses to win or laying horses to lose.
+Frequently, strange betting patterns or odd patterns will happen around a fixed race.

-A fixed race is one where this person will take steps to ensure that a result is unfair and not as to be expected.
+A fixed race is one in which a person takes steps to ensure the result is unfair and unexpected.
 It is, crucially, a form of corruption and is illegal.

 How Are Races Fixed?